Holmesburg Prison: Dioxin testing

 The testing at the Holmesburg prison was first brought to light after the release of an exposé in The Philadelphia Inquirer on January 11, 1981, "Human Guinea Pigs: Dioxin Tested at Holmesburg".
 In the emerging agricultural climate of the United States, pesticides were very commonplace to destroy weeds and unwanted vegetation.
-The Dow Chemical Company had produced compounds called 2,3,7,8-Tetrachlorodibenzodioxin (TCDD) and 2, 4, 5-T. These were often sprayed in fields as pesticides even with the allegations that the compound was far too dangerous to be released in the environment.
+The Dow Chemical Company had produced herbicides such as 2,4-D and 2,4,5-T that contained impurities, specifically 2,3,7,8-Tetrachlorodibenzodioxin (TCDD).
+These were often sprayed in fields as pesticides even with the allegations that the compound was far too dangerous to be released in the environment.
 Given scientific testing linking TCDD to fetal cancers upon exposure, the Environmental Protection Agency (EPA) banned Dow Chemical from producing the chemical.
 Dow Chemical vehemently opposed this ban and partnered with the University of Pennsylvania and the Holmesburg prisons to prove the safety of their chemical.
 In the Holmesburg prison, pesticides were injected into patients to establish safety threshold dosages.
 In many cases, excessive doses would produce chloracne, inflammatory pustules, and papules which lasted four to seven months at a time.
-Throughout the experiments, over ten patients had been given over 7,500 micrograms of the dioxin pesticide, which was an excessive amount, surprising even Dow Chemical's scientists.
+Throughout the experiments, over ten patients had been given over 7,500 micrograms of TCDD, which was an excessive amount, surprising even Dow Chemical's scientists.
 Throughout the experiments, the dosage administered had increased to 468 times the initial recommended doses.